Having more fun than a human being should be allowed to have, Rush Limbaugh.

 It's just like Clinton's 100,000 cops.

-The feds paid, I think 75% of the salary the first year, 50% the next year, and by the third year, the local community had to totally pay all salaries for all new cops hired under Clinton's plan.
+And by the third year, the local community had to totally pay all salaries for all new cops hired under Clinton's plan.

-With Obamacare, the states are given assistance on subsidies for the first couple years, three years, and after that, the states totally are responsible for subsidizing.
+With Obamacare, the states are given assistance on subsidies for the first couple of years, three years.

-This is one of the many Obamacare tricks of offloading the cost from the federal government to the state in order to get the total cost to the CBO under a trillion dollars, so it would not be seen as a budget buster back during the original days.
+This is one of the many Obamacare tricks of offloading the cost from the federal government to the state in order to get the total cost to the CBO under a trillion dollars so it would not be seen as a budget buster back during the original days.

 They could say it costs no more than the Iraq War, which we're ending.

-All of them are in dire straits, and they are thinking the only way out is to merge 13 of them.
+So the states that signed up and are offering subsidies, all of them are in dire straits, and they are thinking the only way out is to merge 13 of them.

 Let's combine the two.